inetrg/inet/showcases/ethernet/preemption/doc/index.rst

 .. **V1** In the packet log, background-3 is present as a whole frame (1254B), as the MAC was about to send it uninterrupted.
 When ts-0 becomes available, background-3 frag0 (x B) is logged.

 Entries are added to the packet log as they happen in the simulation.
 At first, ``background-3`` is logged as an uninterrupted frame.
 When the high priority frame becomes available, the frame name changes to `background-3 frag-0`, and it's logged.
-Actually, only ``background-3 frag-0`` was sent before ``ts-1``.
+Actually, only ``background-3 frag-0`` was sent before ``ts-1``. **TODO** not sure this is needed

-a logbol ugy tunik hogy egy 1200Bos csomag atment de nem mert rajott h nem lesz annyi
+.. a logbol ugy tunik hogy egy 1200Bos csomag atment de nem mert rajott h nem lesz annyi

 .. **V3** Entries are added to the packet log as they happen in the simulation.
 At first, background-3 is present as a whole frame (1254B), as the MAC was about to send it uninterrupted.
 When ts-0 becomes available, background-3 frag0 (583B) is logged.